-Dose and frequency of exposure to monkeypox.
-Post-exposure vaccination of high risk community contacts is offered, ideally within 4 days of exposure, although may be administration (continued) offered up to 14 days in those at on-going risk (for example during an outbreak) or those who are at higher risk of the complications of monkeypox - this includes children below the age of 5 years, pregnant women and individuals with immunosuppression.
+Dose and frequency of exposure to mpox.
+Post-exposure vaccination of high risk community administration contacts is offered, ideally within 4 days of exposure, although may be (continued) offered up to 14 days in those at on-going risk (for example during an outbreak) or those who are at higher risk of the complications of mpox - this includes children below the age of 5 years, pregnant women and individuals with immunosuppression.
 (Green Book Chapter 29).
 Individuals who have previously received a 2 dose course of MVA-BN, with the second dose given in the past 2 years, do not need a further dose of vaccine after exposure, except those who are immunosuppressed, who may have made a lower or less durable immune response, for whom an additional dose can be considered (Green Book Chapter 29).
-Booster vaccination Administer a single dose Adults 18 years and above • 0.5ml dose of MVA-BN per administration for intramuscular or subcutaneous injection or • a fractional dose of 0.1ml dose of MVA-BN per administration for intradermal injection (during supply constraints) Children under 18 years, immunosuppressed individuals (as defined in Chapter 7) and those with a history of keloid scarring of any age 0.5ml dose of MVA-BN per administration for intramuscular or subcutaneous injection Immunocompetent individuals who have previously been vaccinated against smallpox should receive a single dose MVA-BN 0.5 ml, no less than 2 years after the primary course if they are considered to be at on-going risk of exposure or in the event of an exposure incident (Green Book Chapter 29).
-Previous incomplete vaccination If the MVA-BN course is interrupted or delayed, it should be resumed but the first dose does not need to be repeated.
+Additional dose in immunosuppressed individuals should be offered based on specialist clinical judgement under a PSD.
+Booster vaccination Individuals previously vaccinated against smallpox or mpox, who are considered to be at on-going risk or in the event of an exposure incident should receive a booster dose of MVA-BN, no less than two years after the primary course (see Chapter 29).
+Administer a single dose Adults 18 years and above 0.5ml dose of MVA-BN per administration for intramuscular or subcutaneous injection or a fractional dose of 0.1ml dose of MVA-BN per administration for intradermal injection (during supply constraints) Children under 18 years, immunosuppressed individuals (as defined in Chapter 7) and those with a history of keloid scarring of any age 0.5ml dose of MVA-BN per administration for intramuscular or subcutaneous injection Previous incomplete vaccination If the MVA-BN course is interrupted or delayed, it should be resumed but the first dose does not need to be repeated.
 Duration of treatment See Dose and Frequency section above Quantity to be supplied Single 0.5ml dose per subcutaneous or intramuscular administration and administered Single 0.1ml dose per intradermal administration Supplies Currently, there are no stocks of Imvanex®, the UK licensed MVA-BN vaccine, available.
-The US licensed Jynneos® is being issued in view of the urgency of the need to manage the monkeypox outbreak.
-Batches FDP00012 and FDP00072 have been granted Batch Specific Variation by the MHRA to allow importation of the FDA-licensed Jynneos® brand of the MVA-BN vaccine.
+The US licensed Jynneos® was urgently procured to manage the mpox outbreak.
+Batch FDP00072 has been granted Batch Specific Variation by the MHRA to allow importation of the FDA-licensed Jynneos® brand of the MVA-BN vaccine.
 The vaccines are developed by Bavarian Nordic.
 The conditions of regulatory approval by the MHRA vary slightly from those for the US market.
-Centrally purchased vaccines for a monkeypox incident response are available from the UKHSA for providers to access in accordance with the incident response recommendations.
-Contact the UKHSA vaccine supply team (see Chapter 29).
+Vaccine is available from UKHSA.
+Contact the UKHSA. (see Chapter 29).
 Protocols for the ordering, storage and handling of vaccines should be followed to prevent vaccine wastage (see the 'Green Book' Chapter 3).
 Storage Keep frozen at -20°C (± 5°C).
+MVA-BN is supplied frozen in packs of 20 vials.
+The remaining shelf life at clinic level will depend on previous storage temperature.
+Frozen vials should be transferred to +2°C to +8°C to thaw or may be Continued over page thawed for 15 minutes at room temperatures for immediate use.